splinesreticulating/WellSaid/README.md

 The server will run over HTTP by default.
 If you place `cert.pem` and `key.pem` in a `.certs` directory at the project root (see the HTTPS section below), it will automatically use those files and start with HTTPS.
+Pretty cool.

 ## Usage

-1. Select a time frame to analyze
+1. Select a time frame to summarize
-1. Choose a tone for the reply suggestions
+1. Choose a tone for reply suggestions
 1. Click "go" to generate a conversation summary and some suggested replies of varying length
-1. Copy and paste a suggested reply into your conversation
+1. Copy your preferred reply to paste into the conversation

 ## How It Works